mamuntrsp-ctrl/Clinic-System/README.md

 # Clinic System

-A fullstack webapp for clinic management with patient queuing and waiting room display.
+A fullstack webapp for clinic management with patient queuing and waiting room display. (updated)

 ## Setup Instructions